Jessie219-web/wiki-documents/docs/Cloud_Chain/Cloud/SenseCraft_Data/SenseCraft_Data_Platform/xiao-esp32c3-connect-sensecraft-data-platform-ai-advisor.md

 }
 ```

 Here, there are some parameters to keep an eye on.
-At the beginning of the code, a macro definition `DEBUG` is commented out. if this line is uncommented, then the program can be executed to print the message returned each time SenseCAP returns.
+At the beginning of the code, a macro definition `DEBUG` is commented out. if this line is uncommented, then the program can be executed to print the message returned each time SenseCraft returns.

 Below `DEBUG` is the information that needs to be changed depending on your account and device.
 For example, if you are not growing apples and the location is not Shenzhen, then you need to change it to suit your situation.